Agent Attention: On the Integration of Softmax and Linear Attention: E. Complete Experimental Results

-\textbf{Full classification results.} We provide the full ImageNet-1K classification results in \cref{tab:classification_full}.
+\textbf{Full classification results.} We provide the full ImageNet-1K classification results (including high-resolution results) in \cref{tab:classification_full}.
 It is obvious that substituting Softmax attention with our agent attention in various models results in consistent performance improvements.
+We further provide additional runtime comparison with other linear attention methods in \cref{fig:speed_linear}.
+Agent attention achieves superior results at a comparable speed compared to other linear attention methods.

 \textbf{Additional downstream experiments.} We provide additional experiment results on object detection and semantic segmentation in Tab.\ref{tab:det3}, Tab.\ref{tab:det4} and Tab.\ref{tab:seg2}.
 For object detection, results on RetinaNet \cite{rtn}, Mask R-CNN \cite{mrcn} and Cascade Mask R-CNN \cite{cmrcn} frameworks are presented, while for semantic segmentation, we show results on SemanticFPN \cite{semfpn} and UperNet \cite{upernet}.
 It can be observed that our models achieve consistent improvements over their baseline counterparts across various settings.